Arlete/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-This is a code book that describes the variables, the data, and the transformations/work performed to clean up the data.
+This is a code book that describes the variables, the data, and the transformations/work performed to clean up the data and create an independent tidy data set.

 THE DATA SOURCE: